-GENERAL AND FINANCIAL INFORMATION ABOUT THE POMONA UNIFIED SCHOOL DISTRICT
+GENERAL AND FINANCIAL INFORMATION ABOUT THE DISTRICT

-The information in this and other sections concerning the District's operations and operating budget is provided as supplementary information only, and it should not be inferred from the inclusion of this information in this Official Statement that the principal of or interest on the Bonds is payable from the general fund of the District.
-The Bonds are payable from the proceeds of an ad valorem tax required to be levied by the County of Los Angeles (the "County") in an amount sufficient for the payment thereof.
-See "SECURITY FOR THE BONDS" in the front half of the Official Statement.
+The information in this and other sections concerning the District's operations and operating budget is provided as supplementary information only, and it should not be inferred from the inclusion of this information in this Official Statement that the principal of or interest on the Refunding Bonds is payable from the General Fund of the District.
+The Refunding Bonds are payable from the proceeds of an ad valorem tax required to be levied by the County in an amount sufficient for the payment thereof.
+See "SECURITY FOR THE REFUNDING BONDS" in the front half of the Official Statement.